 Camps & Tours

-Our students have the opportunity to participate in the Interschool Snowsports Competition in Term 3.
-Students travel to Mt Hotham with their families over two weekends for a training camp followed by the competition.
+Our students have the opportunity to participate in the Interschool Snowsports competition in Term 3.
+Students travel to Mt Hotham with their families over two weekends for a training camp, which is followed by the competition.